 After the initial consultation, many clients have remarked that although they were unsure about approaching dog training this way, they felt the first session was informative, comprehensive, and low-stress.
-Even people who are unfamiliar with Zoom have been able to navigate the easy-to-use software, and I do offer phone consults as a backup as well.
+Even people who are unfamiliar with Zoom are able to navigate the easy-to-use software, and I do offer phone consults as a backup as well.

 After the online consultation, the client and I work together to determine what the best next steps would be.
-I offer my clients three options: in-person sessions (outdoors or in the facility I work at), online-only sessions, or a combination of both.
+I offer my clients three options:

 Some people feel that in-person works best for their learning style, and I have found that some issues, such as dog/dog reactivity, are particularly well served with at least some in-person work.
 In-person sessions allow me to set up practice in a particular way, offer real-time handling adjustments, and give the clients some confidence boosts for things like dog/dog introductions (shout out to my amazing helper dog/partner Joni).

 Online-only training can be a great option for things like reactivity towards visitors, separation anxiety, or resource guarding.
 For these concerns, I will give the client assignments at our regular online meetings so they can practice with their dog.
 In our online sessions, clients ask questions, have me review videos of their own training with them, do live training for me on camera, or watch me provide demonstrations of what I’d like them to work on.

 Online-only training can be a great option for things like reactivity towards visitors, separation anxiety, or resource guarding.